USS Barton (DD-722): World War II

 On 14 May 1944, Barton departed Norfolk and arrived at Plymouth, England on 27 May.
 From 3-26, June she carried out screening, patrol, and bombardment duties in support of the invasion of Normandy.
 On 6 June, she rescued 31 American soldiers from the sinking LCT-2498.
 During a brisk engagement with German batteries in the Bombardment of Cherbourg on 25 June, Barton was slightly damaged while delivering effective gunfire support.
+Aboard "Barton" during the Normandy operations was actor Robert Montgomery, a Lieutenant Commander, intelligence officer, and Assistant Naval Attache in London.

 Returning to the U.S. on 10 July, Barton soon departed Norfolk for the Pacific, arriving at Pearl Harbor on 2 October.
 She then steamed westward to take part in the capture of Leyte, including the Ormoc landings (9 November – 8 December), Mindoro landings (12–18 December), Lingayen Gulf landings (4–21 January 1945); Iwo Jima invasion, including the 5th Fleet's supporting raids on Honshū and the Nansei Shoto (10–19 February, 25 February – 1 March); joined Task Force 54 (TF 54) for the invasion of Okinawa (21 March – 30 June), and the 3rd Fleet raids on Japan (10–24 July).